ibm-cloud-docs/cis/faq.md

 {: faq}

 Private IPs (RFC1918) can be reached with DNS lookup through the non-proxied {{site.data.keyword.cis_short_notm}} setup.
 However, you can't access most of {{site.data.keyword.cis_short_notm}}'s advanced features such as CDN and WAF with this setup.
 For private IPs, {{site.data.keyword.cis_short_notm}} handles Name-to-Address translation only.
 Connectivity to the private network is the responsibility of the customer.

+## What port range does Cloudflare's network use for the edge traffic?
+{: #port-range-edge-traffic}

+When the proxy is enabled, traffic is routed through the Cloudflare network to the origin server.
+This traffic can originate from any port within the range of `1024-65535`.
+When configuring Network Access Control Lists (ACLs) for your environment, ensure that both ingress and egress traffic from this port range is allowed.